spacedeck/spacedeck-open/docs/adding_languages.md

 To add a new language to Spacedeck Open, follow these steps:

-*The steps are ilustrated with Spanish (locale 'es') as the new language*
+*The steps are illustrated with Spanish (locale 'es') as the new language*

-- Include the new locale ('es') at the locale list (./spacedeck.js)
+- Include the new locale ('es') in the locale list (./spacedeck.js):
 ```
     locales: ["en",..., "es"],
 ```
-- Create the new translation file (/locales/**es.js** thar it's a copy of /locales/en.js). and translate the entries.
+- Create the new translation file (/locales/**es.js**, a copy of /locales/en.js) and translate the entries.
-- Include the javascript for letting Spanish info accesible (at the end of /views/spacedeck.html)
+- Include the javascript for the new translation at the end of /views/spacedeck.ejs:

   ```
     ...
     window.locales.es = {};
     ...
-    window.locales.es.translation = {% include "./../locales/es.js" %};
+    window.locales.es.translation = <%- include "./../locales/es.js" %>;
   </script>
   ```
-- Include a radiobutton for users could seleect the new language (/views/partials/account.html)
+- Include a radio button for users to select the new language (/views/partials/account.html)
   ```
     <label class="radio" v-bind:class="{checked: user.prefs_language=='es'}" v-on:click="save_user_language('es')">
       <input type="radio" id="user-preferences_language" name="language" value="es"><span>Español</span>